MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 ## Intermediate: Calling the server APIs

-As mentioned before, within CloudScript methods, you have access to the full set of Server API calls.
+As mentioned before, within CloudScript (Legacy) methods, you have access to the full set of Server API calls.
 This enables your cloud code to act as a dedicated server.

 Common server tasks: